Congo Diplomatic Profile

 Economic Policy

 Congo’s closest economic policy partners are United States, China, and United Arab Emirates.
-Most adversarial: Rwanda, Russia, and Iran.
+Most adversarial: Iran, Rwanda, and Russia.

 Key Questions